About the Des Moines Police Department

 The Public Information Officer can be contacted via email request, or by phone at (515) 283-4084, Monday through Friday from 8:00 AM to 5:00 PM.

 "In my various assignments with the Des Moines Police Dept, I have come to appreciate and value our relationship with the media.
-As Public Information Officer, I will continue the tradition of working closely with them to ensure timely and accurate information is shared with the public."
-Sergeant Jason Halifax
+As Public Information Officer, I will continue the tradition of working in partnership with them to ensure timely and accurate information is shared with the community."
+Sergeant Paul Parizek

 After hours requests for contact with the Public Information Officer should be directed to the Des Moines Police Department Records Section at (515) 283-4824.